sirt3tris/ArtifactSurvey/index.md

 <p align="center">
 <img src="gamemodes3.png" alt="game modes" width="500"/>  </p>

 Respondents where asked to indicate their most played Artifact game modality.
 They were allowed to indicate only one preference.
-I decided to group together the categories Draft tournaments and Constructed tournaments because of the low amount of responses.
+I decided to group together the categories Draft tournaments and Constructed tournaments because of the low amount of responses. metterei anche giù a parole quello che mostri nel grafico, almeno dire quali sono le 2 modalità più citate

 ### Two types of Artifact player